Skip to Main Content

 Aspect Ratio

-If you wish to change the aspect ratio, you can do so on the Connect Video screen.
 VHS cassettes were generally recorded at 4:3 to fit the standard TV screen.
 DVDs are more commonly available with a widescreen option, 16:9.
-If you try to covert 4:3 aspect ratio to 16:9, it will stretch everything horizontally.
-Press play on the VCR.
-[You can switch up and back between the 2 options and watch the video in the viewing screen to see which aspect ratio looks best for your VHS cassette.]
+If you convert 4:3 aspect ratio to 16:9, it will stretch everything horizontally.
+To view the difference, press play on the VCR.
+When you are at the Connect Video screen, switch between the two options by clicking the radio buttons next to 4:3 and 16:9.
+Watch the video in the viewing screen to see which aspect ratio looks best for your VHS cassette.
+Chances are that you will stay with 4:3!

 4-3 aspect ratio 16-9 ratio